ADBA Scottish National Conference 2019 Programme

 14.15-15.15 – Emerging markets and technology

 This session will highlight new technologies for improvements in areas such as accuracy in splitting waste, increasing capture rates and meeting targets and reducing ammonia emission on farm.
-It will also outline opportunities for EU funding for projects under the Horizon 2020 programme.

-Roger Kilburn, CEO, Industrial Biotechnology Innovation Centre (IBioIC)
+Ian Archer, Technical Director, Industrial Biotechnology Innovation Centre (IBioIC)

 Dr Rachel Fox, Resilience and Regional Strategy Team Lead, Scottish Water Horizons